zhgzhg/Drizzle/README.md

 Drizzle operates on top of Arduino IDE's library and board manager.
 It enables them to provide components, which now can be described in text form.
-Because the only change in the sketch is the addition of a few _comments_ or editing _a separate JSON file_, the sketch will remain compatible with other Arduino IDEs that don't have Drizzle installed.
+Because the only change in the sketch is the addition of a few _comments_ or editing _a separate JSON file_, the sketch will remain compatible with Arduino IDEs which don't have Drizzle installed.

 How to Use